Emergency Back-up Babysitter Corporate Program

 How does it work?

 Companies contract with a back-up care company to offer the benefit.
-This may be a direct solution such as Mom’s Best Friend, or it is often a larger, comprehensive solution such as Bright Horizons, offering additional options such as elder care.
+This may be a direct solution such as First Class Care by Mom’s Best Friend, or it is often a larger, comprehensive solution such as Bright Horizons, offering additional options such as elder care.
 When a need occurs, employees contact the backup care company to book care via a call center or emergency backup care phone line.
 Employees are typically allotted a set number of hours per calendar year by their employer, and employees often incur a small deductible as they utilize the care.

 Why should companies offer backup care?